Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### trusted_ips

-Defines trusted IP addresses blocks that are known to send correct `X-Forwarded-*` headers.
+Defines trusted IP address blocks that are known to send correct `X-Forwarded-*` headers.

 Requests from trusted IPs make Kong forward their `X-Forwarded-*` headers